-It had been two years since I was last in Kashmir and two years since the violence that shaped the Summer of 2010 began.
+It had been two years since I was last in Kashmir and two years since the violence that shaped the summer of 2010 began.
 I pointed to a spot on the road a few hundred metres from where we sat and told Khalid that it was at that spot two years ago that I was told about Tufail’s death.

-Although Khalid was from Kashmir he had been living in Bangalore at that time.
-He remembered when nine people were killed in just one day, and said that watching the number of dead rise became like counting the score of a cricket match.
-It had been a nightmare of a match that was very much a game of life and death, yet only one team seemed to be accruing runs.
-When Khalid spoke with friends and family back home in Kashmir at this time he felt guilty for not being there and wondered if somehow his pursuit of studies outside of Kashmir was an unconscious attempt to run away from it all.
+“I was living in Bangalore during that summer.
+I remember when nine people were killed in just one day.
+Watching the number of dead rise became like counting the score of a cricket match.
+But it was like a nightmare, and only one side was accruing the points.”
+Khalid looked at the students around us, “When I spoke with friends and family back home I felt guilty for not being there.
+As if my studies outside Kashmir were some kind of attempt to run away from it all.”

-He organised a candle lit vigil in Bangalore, for those who died, and had been granted two hours permission to do so from the state police.
-Half an hour into the vigil the police detained Khalid, but the vigil went on without him and one and a half hours later he was released without harm.
-Some local organisations in Bangalore had also asked Khalid to work with them on human rights violations in Kashmir on the condition that he would have to separate human rights violations from the question of self-determination and the struggle for azadi (freedom).
-Khalid refused on the basis that none of these things could be understood in isolation from each other.
+In 2010 Khalid organised a candle lit vigil in Bangalore, for those who were dying in Kashmir.
+He had been granted two hours permission to do so from the state police.
+Half an hour into the vigil the police detained Khalid, but the event went on without him and one and a half hours later he was released without harm.
+“Some local organisations in Bangalore asked me to work with them on human rights violations in Kashmir.
+But it was always on the condition that I would have to separate human rights violations from the question of self-determination and azadi (freedom).
+I couldn’t do it.
+I refused the job.
+None of these things can be understood in isolation from each other.”

 But then I thought about the trauma and violence that is now so unavoidably embedded in Kashmir’s being—in its soil and its soul.
 Thinking about the fact that Cups of nun chai is essentially an act of remembering which refuses to forget, I asked Khalid how one might utilise memory in a way that created a more beautiful Kashmir as opposed to a more bitter one.
-Khalid said that sometimes within the movement, and within the Hurriyat more specifically, there were calls made by individuals for us to be more ‘practical’ and engage in a dialogue that would ultimately lead to a compromise that while not being ‘ideal’, would at least be ‘realistic’.
-But it was our memories, Khalid said, that gave us the strength to refuse this kind of compromising practicality.
+He said that sometimes within the movement, and within the Hurriyat more specifically, there were calls to be more ‘practical’ and engage in a dialogue that would ultimately lead to a compromise.
+While it wasn’t ‘ideal’, it would at least be ‘realistic’.
+“But it’s our memories,” Khalid explained, “that give us the strength to refuse this kind of compromise.”